 Whether they realize it or not, all small business owners are probably familiar with marketing automation.
 When yoxu receive an email confirmation immediately after registering for an event online or a personalized email suggesting products based on your last purchase, automation is behind the magic.

-But many small business owners don’t realize that the same technology used by large corporations is also available to them, said Doug Sechrist, vice president of demand generation at Infusionsoft by Keap, which offers small business software that combines marketing automation, customer relationship management (CRM), and e-commerce tools into an all-in-one-platform.
+But many small business owners don’t realize that the same technology used by large corporations is also available to them, said Doug Sechrist, vice president of demand generation at Keap, which offers small business software that combines marketing automation, customer relationship management (CRM), and e-commerce tools into an all-in-one-platform.

 Automation can optimize and streamline every stage of the sales funnel, from collecting contact information from leads to closing sales to asking for referrals and upsells.
 Software can automatically send relevant emails throughout the sales process until leads are ready to buy, helping businesses with their top goal (driving sales) and oneof their top challenges (converting leads into clients).
 When integrated with a CRM, automation allows you to personalize your communication with clients, sending emails based on actions they take and links they click.